Skinny health insurance plans under the Affordable Care Act

 Section 5000(A)(f) of the Internal Revenue Code.
 The IRC states that minimum essential coverage can consist of either (a) government-sponsored coverage, such as Medicare or Medicaid; (b) an “eligible employer-sponsored plan”; (c) a plan “offered in the individual market within a State”; (d) a “grandfathered health plan”; or (e) anything else that the Secretary of Health and Human Services deems appropriate.

-Alright so what we’re focused on here is letter b, “an eligible employer-sponsored plan”.
+Alright, so what we’re focused on here is letter b, “an eligible employer-sponsored plan”.
 More definitions?!
 What does this one mean?

-Again according to the Roy quoting the IRC:
+Again according to Roy quoting the IRC:

 Paragraph 2 of Section 5000(A)(f) defines one as “a group health plan or group health insurance coverage offered by an employer to the employee which is [either a government-sponsored plan] or “any other plan or coverage offered in the small or large group market within a State.”